psifertex/discordpresence/README.md

 The plugin displays the file name of the binary in the current view as well as the elapsed time.

+Note that by default, file names will be hidden.
+To allow file name reporting, disable the `discordpresence.hideFile` setting.

 ## Requirements

 The plugin uses [`pypresence`](https://pypi.org/project/pypresence/) for the Discord integration.
 Should be automatically installed by the plugin manager.